jahdevelopment/juan-hernandez-portfolio/readme.md

 The project is version controlled by commits and it is being conected as a repository of gitHub.
 The URL is: https://github.com/juanhernandezdeveloper/juan-hernandez-portfolio.git

 The webpage is also hosted in Netlyfy.
+Tht URL is: https://polite-babka-cb6ea8.netlify.app/

 ## Website Instructions